 Andrew Schultz – Le Molière Imaginaire for eight voices, Opus 99 (2015)

 Text by Timothy Knapman, after the final scene of Molière’s Le Malade Imaginaire.
 Composed for brilliant English vocal group I Fagiolini, as part of Musica Viva Australia’s 2015 International Concert Season.
 Commissioned for Musica Viva Australia by Geoff Stearn.
 World premiere performances in late July and early August 2015 in Sydney, Melbourne, Canberra, Newcastle, Perth and Adelaide.
-Click here for details of when and where, and how to book a ticket.

 Do you like the sight of blood